 For information on University fees and funding relating to postgraduate research degrees please visit the UEA website.

 *Some CASE studentships may offer an enhanced stipend and/or RTSG from the Non-Academic Partner associated with the project.

 All successful NRPDTP-funded PhD students starting in 2023/24 (UK, EU, International) will be eligible for a full NRPDTP studentship award – both the stipend to support living costs, and University of East Anglia tuition fees.

 For NRPDTP research students starting 2023/24, the NRPDTP will contribute up to a maximum of £3,500 per student for visa application costs and immigration health surcharge costs where applicable.
 Funds will be paid on submission of appropriate evidence once the student enrols and registers on the course.
 These contributions are only available for a student’s individual costs and will not be paid for costs relating to any accompanying dependents.

-Applicants for DTP and iCASE studentships must have obtained (or be about to obtain), a first or upper second class UK honours degree - or the equivalent qualifications gained outside the UK - in an area relevant to their proposed field of research.
+Candidates for academic admission to a doctoral degree at UEA and for entry to the NRPDTP programme must have obtained (or be about to obtain), a First or Upper Second-class UK Honours degree, or qualifications gained outside the UK that are considered to be equivalent.
+Applicants with a Lower Second-class degree will be considered if they also have a Master’s degree, or have significant research or non-academic experience relevant to the proposed field of research.
 Studentships awarded based on predicted grades will be conditional upon final results.

-If English is not their first language, applicants must also meet the University’s English language requirements.
-Details of English Language requirements for candidates for research degrees in Science or Medicine and Health can be found on the UEA website.
+Before admission candidates must also meet the University’s minimum English language requirements.
+Details of English Language requirements for candidates for research degrees can be found on the UEA website.